faassen/secretweblog_zola/content/posts/the-new-hot-thing-in-web-development-client-side-templating-languages.md

 tags = ["templating"]
 +++

-# The New Hot Thing in Web Development: Client-side Templating Languages

 Back in 2003 I found myself at a sprint (a hackaton) to help build a web framework.
 But that's not what I'm talking about right now.